Old Ottawa South Real Estate Market Report

 About Old Ottawa South

 Old Ottawa South, or OOS as it’s known to those who live there, located only 4 km from Parliament Hill with Bank Street as the central thread through the community offering an eclectic mix of shops, cafés, pubs, restaurants, as well as full-service grocery stores.
 All of this within walking distance, with a variety of parking for those traveling in.
-The infill development has caused controversy with some residents in this neighbourhood.
-Developers are demolishing older homes and replacing them with modern homes and small apartments to house students attending Carleton University.
-Neighbours are concerned about the potential change of character in the community as well as noise and invasion of privacy with the influx of students.

 This community is bounded largely by water – to the north by the World Heritage Rideau Canal, to the south-east by the Rideau River and to the west by Carleton University.
 Homes near the Rideau River can be subject to flooding.
 While researching your next home, visit the City of Ottawa’s “geoOttawa” interactive map to see which homes and streets are on the flood plain.